simp/simp-doc/docs/security_conop/Technical_Security.rst

 will not shut down, but will provide an alert via ``syslog`` when this happens.
 [:ref:`AU-5 (1)`]

-SIMP also comes with an optional module for the Elasticsearch/Logstash/Grafana (ELG) stack.
-These three open source tools can be combined to parse, index, and visualize logs.
-There are also SIMP provided dashboards for the Kibana web interface.
-Implementations can build their own dashboards to meet local security or functional needs for log reduction and management.
-[:ref:`AU-6`]

-See :ref:`Elasticsearch, Logstash, and Grafana` for more information.

 Protection of Audit Information
 -------------------------------